LEOFF Plan 2

 Email: firstname.lastname@example.org – Please provide only the last 4 digits of the deceased’s SSN

 If you are a LEOFF Plan 2 member and you become disabled, you might be entitled to a disability benefit.
-This publication describes disability retirement benefits and how to apply for them.
 The Department of Retirement Systems (DRS) recommends you contact a Retirement Specialist if you plan to apply for a LEOFF disability retirement.

 Am I eligible for a disability retirement benefit?